Glossary of Yahoo Ad Platform Terms

 the ability to track how many of your views and clicks result in a download of your app.
 To utilize this feature, an advertiser must register the app with the Monetize side the SSP.

-the number of times an Verizon Media Ad Platform tries to display an ad.
+the number of times an Yahoo Ad Platform tries to display an ad.

 the ability to match actions back to a specific device.
 We use attribution for cross-screen (to be able to identify users across different devices) and to identify behaviors of our users.